ashirokov/argpext/index.rst

 one argument.
 In practice, there is no such limitation.

-For each argument of the function pointed to by the :attr:`HOOK` attribute there should be a call to :meth:`add_argument` inside :meth:`populate`, whose ``dest=`` value coincides with the name of the argument.
+For each argument of the function pointed to by the :attr:`hook` attribute there should be a call to :meth:`add_argument` inside :meth:`populate`, whose ``dest=`` value coincides with the name of the argument.